Seven Seeds

 Frequently Asked Questions

-The Seven Seeds Indigenous Foundations course was created with everyone in mind and will be totally accessible.
-If you have any questions about accessibility needs please email admin@manoominlearning.ca
+• The Seven Seeds Indigenous Foundations course was created with everyone in mind, and is universally accessible.
+If you have any questions about accessibility requirements, please email admin@manoominlearning.ca

 Course Syllabus